lina2761991/Coursera-Data-Structures-University-of-California-San-Diego-certificate1-Algorithmics-Toolbox/README.md

 ### A stress test consists of:<br/>

-	1. Your implementation of an algorithm.<br/>
+	1. Your implementation of an algorithm.
-	2. An alternative, trivial and slow, but correct implementation of an algorithm for the same problem.<br/>
+	2. An alternative, trivial and slow, but correct implementation of an algorithm for the same problem.
-	3. A random test generator.<br/>
+	3. A random test generator.
-	An example of stress testing:<br/>
+	An example of stress testing:
-	calculating the max product of a list of numbers <br/>
+	calculating the max product of a list of numbers

-	the steps we did:<br/>
+	the steps we did:
-	1. do a while loop on both solutions <br/>
+	1. do a while loop on both solutions
-	2. give 2 solutions ; first one is simple (first reflection you had) and the second one is optimum<br/>
+	2. give 2 solutions ; first one is simple (first reflection you had) and the second one is optimum
-	3. compare 2 results and display ok if they r equal, otherwise display both if they r different and break the while loop<br/>
+	3. compare 2 results and display ok if they r equal, otherwise display both if they r different and break the while loop
-	4. once you face 2 different results, you visually determine the wrong output<br/>
+	4. once you face 2 different results, you visually determine the wrong output
-	5. you display the inputs that led to this result (debug)<br/>
+	5. you display the inputs that led to this result (debug)
-	6. correct the bug and run the test again <br/>
+	6. correct the bug and run the test again
-	7. once everything is fixed, you comment out the slow (first reflection) solution and you stick with the optimum solution, then you submit it<br/>
+	7. once everything is fixed, you comment out the slow (first reflection) solution and you stick with the optimum solution, then you submit it

 ## Notes<br/>
-Stress testing can include various activities such as:<br/>
+Stress testing can include various activities such as:

-	* Overloading the system with lots of jobs<br/>
+	* Overloading the system with lots of jobs
-	* Removing system components<br/>
+	* Removing system components
-	* Checking the behaviour when the number of users suddenly increases (known as spike tests)<br/>
+	* Checking the behaviour when the number of users suddenly increases (known as spike tests)
-	* Checking the sustainability of a system over a period of time through a gradual increase in the number of users (known as soak tests)<br/>
+	* Checking the sustainability of a system over a period of time through a gradual increase in the number of users (known as soak tests)

-How Do You Stress Test a Software?<br/>
+How Do You Stress Test a Software?

 	 • Plan your test: The first thing to do is plan the test out.
-At this point, you’ll be gathering the data to be used in the test and defining the goals you 		have for the test itself.<br/>
+At this point, you’ll be gathering the data to be used in the test and defining the goals you 		have for the test itself.
 	 • Create automation scripts: Now you’re ready to create automation scripts to be used in the test.
-You’ll also want to create the test data ou will use in 			this scenario.<br/>
+You’ll also want to create the test data ou will use in this scenario.
 	 • Script execution: You should now have everything you need ready for the test, so you’ll be ready to execute that script.
-Run the script, and store the 			results you get from the test.<br/>
+Run the script, and store the results you get from the test.
 	 • Result analysis: You have the data, so now you’ll look at the test results.
-From this, you should be able to identify any bottlenecks in the system.<br/>
+From this, you should be able to identify any bottlenecks in the system.
 	 • Optimization: Now you’ve done your analysis, you’ll be able to make the necessary changes.
-That may be fine-tuning the system, changing configurations, 			or optimizing the code to meet your goals.<br/>
+That may be fine-tuning the system, changing configurations, or optimizing the code to meet your goals.

- a bottleneck refers to a component that limits the potential of other hardware due to differences in the maximum capabilities of the two components.<br/>
+ a bottleneck refers to a component that limits the potential of other hardware due to differences in the maximum capabilities of the two components.

 #### Tasks done in this part:<br/>
 sum_of_two_digits and maximum_pairwise_product<br/>